Why government agencies use digital signage

 The communications department positions screens in different areas.
 Each location manages its own content, while the central organization can also publish its own general content and, if necessary, validate locally-created content created before it is published.
 Airtime is shared between the central organization and the locally-created content, or even at the level of the screen based on the percentage of airtime specified in the software.

-Government agencies and public organizations can end up with all sorts of digital signage hardware.
-There are LED displays that are often used on building facades or on billboards.
-Traditional LCD screens and tablets mounted on walls and hanging from ceilings.
-Managing all these types of screens and media player devices can be a logistical nightmare.
+When it comes to government agencies and public organizations, the variety of digital signage hardware can be overwhelming.
+LED displays are commonly found on building facades and billboards, while traditional LCD screens and tablets are mounted on walls or suspended from ceilings.
+Managing these different types of screens and media player devices can quickly become a logistical nightmare.

-Navori Labs offers their own external Android media player device.
-The StiX 3700 is a professional grade device you can use to upgrade any screen, including SoC screens.
-Simply connect the StiX 3700 to the screen’s HDMI port to complete the process.
+To address this issue, Navori Labs offers its own external Android media player device called the StiX 3700.
+This professional-grade device allows you to upgrade any screen, including SoC screens.
+Simply connect the StiX 3700 to the HDMI port of the screen, and the upgrade is complete.

-The QL Player software comes bundled with the StiX 3700.
-It’s also available for most popular SoC screen brands, Windows PCs, generic Android devices, and BrightSign media players.
-All devices will benefit from a unified platform and a consistent viewing experience.
+The QL Player software is bundled with the StiX 3700, ensuring seamless compatibility.
+It is also available for popular SoC screen brands, Windows PCs, generic Android devices, and BrightSign media players.
+By utilizing QL’s unified platform, all devices can benefit from consistent content management and a cohesive viewing experience.

 Navori Labs has developed its own AI-based computer vision analytics software called AQUAJI.